 Premises liability refers to the liability of a property owner or occupier to another person for a physical injury caused by an unsafe condition existing within the property.
 Injuries that fall under premises liability are often referred to as “slip and fall” injuries because these types of injuries often occur from a plaintiff who fell and was injured due to a slippery or unstable condition on the floor.
 However, these injuries are not only caused by dangerous conditions on the floor.
 Premises liability may arise from injuries caused by any condition on the property.
-Personal injury attorney Adam Kielich stands up for people who have been injured by dangerous property conditions.
+Lawyer and personal injury attorney Adam Kielich stands up for people who have been injured by dangerous property conditions in Dallas and Fort Worth.

 Common Causes of Slip and Fall Injuries